tiimgreen/github-cheat-sheet/README.md

 [*Read more about GitHub Flavored Markdown.*](https://help.github.com/articles/github-flavored-markdown)

 ### Emojis
-Emojis can added to on Pull Requests, Issues, commit messages, Markdown files, etc. using `:name_of_emoji:`:
+Emojis can be added to Pull Requests, Issues, commit messages, Markdown files, etc. using `:name_of_emoji:`:

 ```
 :smile: